 If you are travelling from the UK or outside the EU, always check current entry requirements before committing.
 Italy is part of the Schengen Area, so passport validity rules apply.

 Ensure your travel insurance covers pre-existing conditions and any additional support needs.
-If you are a UK resident, take a valid GHIC card for state healthcare access — but still travel with comprehensive insurance.
+Before you travel, make sure your GHIC card is still valid so you can access state healthcare if needed during your trip – but still travel with comprehensive insurance.
+My guide to the GHIC card breaks down what it covers, how to apply and who is eligible for one.

 Italy uses the Euro (EUR).
 Cards are widely accepted, but small cafés, market stalls and some smaller towns may still prefer cash.